ndiocson/A7-uart/README.md

 ### UART Overview

-UART stands for Universal Asynchronous Receiver/Transmitter and is used to transmit and receive serial data.
+UART stands for Universal Asynchronous Receiver/Transmitter and is used to transmit and receive data serially.
 The Arty A7 development board includes a shared USB JTAG/UART port to communicate with the connected PC.
 The entire UART project consists of two major modules: the receiver and transmitter.

 ![UART Simulation between UART_Rx and UART_Tx for 9600 baud](https://github.com/ndiocson/fpga-uart/blob/master/pictures/UART_Simulation_1.JPG)

-The default baud rate assumed for this UART implementation is 9600 baud, allowing for approximately ~104 μs to represent a full bit and ~52 μs to sample a bit.
+The default baud rate assumed for this UART implementation is 9600 baud, but can be modified.

 ### UART Receiver